temcocontrols/T3000_CrossPlatform/README.md

 3. Download all require libraries for the solution from Nuget
 4. Build project with Configuration=Release
 5. Run the obtained exe file

+At the moment editing programs with Linux version return an error.

 # Plan: